edgio-docs/edgio-docs/src/guides/v7/basics/hostnames.md

 Each hostname requires the installation of a [TLS certificate](/guides/security/tls_certificates) on our network.
 Set up TLS support through either of the following methods:

--   **Automatic Installation:** {{ PRODUCT }} can automatically generate and install this TLS certificate when both of the following requirements are met:
+-   **Automatic Installation:** {{ PRODUCT }} can automatically generate and install a TLS certificate when both of the following requirements are met:

     -   **Certificate Authority Authorization:** The Let's Encrypt certificate authority (CA) must be allowed to issue certificates for that hostname.
 It is allowed to issue certificates when either of the following conditions are true: